Rental Property Management Townsville

 The Three Key Numbers of (Good) Rental Property Management

 It does not matter if you are a first time landlord, or a toughened investor with decades of experience.
-The numbers will give you a balance and an advantage – and whether or not you join our team of happy landlords – or whether you use these criteria to give your current property managers a ‘touch-up” – we are happy to have helped.
+The numbers will give you a balance and an advantage – and whether or not you join our team of happy landlords – or whether you use these criteria to give your current property agent a ‘touch-up” – we are happy to have helped.

 Property Management Key Measurement Number One